-Pursuant to their employment agreements, our named executive officers and certain other officers are permitted business use and a limited amount of Company-funded personal use of our fractional interest program with NetJets Aviation Inc. ('NetJets').
+Pursuant to their employment agreements, our named executive officers and certain other officers are permitted business use and a limited amount of Company-funded personal use of our fractional interest program with NetJets Aviation Inc. ("NetJets").
 In 2016, the allowable Company-funded personal use was up to 25 hours per year.
 The Compensation Committee has determined to reduce the amount of personal use permitted by each of our named executive officers to 15 hours per year, commencing in 2017.
 The cost of any personal use is included in the Summary Compensation Table below.
-In addition, Mr. O'Donnell, Robert Qutub, our Chief Financial Officer, and Stephen Weinstein, our Group General Counsel, have each entered into or intend to enter into an aircraft use agreement with us which allows them to use our fractional interest program with NetJets for additional travel beyond that which is provided for in their employment arrangements, provided that they pay for such use in advance of any trip at the fully loaded variable rate (which rate represents our "aggregate incremental cost" of such use within the meaning of Regulation S-K and the rules and other guidance of the Commission).
-In addition, they must maintain a deposit with us from which we are authorized to withdraw funds in order to satisfy any amounts owed under the agreement.
-Prior to his retirement, Jeffery D. Kelly, our former Chief Operating Officer and Chief Financial Officer, was also party to an aircraft use agreement with us.
-The form of aircraft use agreement was approved by the Compensation Committee.
-Pursuant to their agreements, Mr. O'Donnell paid \$33,934, Mr. Qutub paid \$14,776 and Mr. Kelly paid \$43,948 for personal use of the aircraft interest during 2016.
-Our other executive officers are also approved to enter into aircraft use agreements with us if they wish to do so.
+In addition, Mr. O'Donnell, Robert Qutub, our Chief Financial Officer, and Stephen Weinstein, our Group General Counsel, have each entered into or intend to enter into an aircraft use agreement with us which allows them to use our fractional interest program with NetJets for additional travel beyond that which is provided for in their employment arrangements, provided that they pay for such use in received premiums of approximately \$331,000 from Colonial in 2016 as a result.
+Certain of these reinsurance contracts were renewed again in December 2016 and we expect to receive premiums of approximately \$287,000 from Colonial in 2017 as a result of those renewals.
+Mr. Gibbons is not directly involved in the management of Colonial and all of these transactions with Colonial were entered into in the ordinary course of business on terms available to similarly situated parties.